Building Cross Platform Applications Overview

 - Build native UIs - Each OS-specific application provides a different user-interface layer (implemented in C# with the assistance of native UI design tools):

-- On iOS, use the UIKit APIs to create native-looking applications, optionally utilizing Xamarin's iOS designer to create your UI visually.
+- On iOS, use the UIKit APIs to create native-looking applications, using Storyboards for the presentation layer, created in Xcode.

 - On Android, use Android.Views to create native-looking applications, taking advantage of Xamarin’s UI designer.

-- On Windows you will be using XAML for presentation layer, created in Visual Studio or Blend’s UI designer.
+- On Windows you'll be using XAML for presentation layer, created in Visual Studio or Blend’s UI designer.

-- On Mac, you will use Storyboards for the presentation layer, created in Xcode.
+- On Mac, you'll use Storyboards for the presentation layer, created in Xcode.

 Xamarin.Forms projects are supported on all platforms, and allow you create user interfaces that can be shared across platforms using Xamarin.Forms XAML.